zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 TODO: color swap (does it have sense?) or to remap the colors on each task

+### GPU memory requirements

+With 2x24GB of gpu memory I can only fit one sample of 4096 tokens

 ### Going to the cloud

 #### AWS